- a relationship between two species of organisms in which both benefit from the association.

 - Sociology. the force or principle of mutual aid.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 - another name for symbiosis

 1885, from mutualist "advocate of mutualism" (1848); see mutualism.

 - A symbiotic relationship in which both species benefit.

 The American Heritage® Stedman's Medical Dictionary Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.

-A symbiotic relationship in which each of the organisms benefits.♦ In obligate mutualism the interacting species are interdependent and cannot survive without each other.
+- A relationship between two organisms in which each of the organisms benefits.♦ In obligate mutualism the interacting species are interdependent and cannot survive without each other.
 The fungi and algae that combine to form lichen are obligate mutualists.♦ In the more common facultative mutualism the interacting species derive benefit without being fully dependent.
 Many plants produce fruits that are eaten by birds, and the birds later excrete the seeds of these fruits far from the parent plant.
 While both species benefit, the birds have other food available to them, and the plants can disperse their seeds when the uneaten fruit drops.
-Compare amensalism, commensalism, parasitism.
+Compare amensalism commensalism parasitism.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.